goootlib/MonsterMQ/README.md

 ```
 composer require monstermq/monstermq
 ```
-Then include composer autoloader in your script files to gain access to the library files
+Then include composer autoloader in your script files to gain access to the library classes
 ```
 require_once __DIR__.'/vendor/autoload.php';
 ```